vialoh/trip-emissions/README.md

     - Requires an additional cookie in web browsers for increased security
   - [RESTful](https://restfulapi.net/) resources

+- User interface (UI) components built with [`styled-components`](https://styled-components.com/)
+  - Button - A styled `button` element
+  - Center - A styled `div` using flex box CSS to center its contents both horizonally and vertically
+  - Combo - Looks like a select menu, but can type into it like it's an input
+  - Error - Accepts an `Error` instance as children, displayed only if there is an error
+  - Form - A wrapper around the native `form` element with some helpful additions
+  - Header - A styled `header` element
+  - Iframe - A styled `iframe` element which attempts to adjust its height depending on its contents
+  - Input - A styled `input` element (plus consistent cross-browser `datetime` support)
+  - Modal - A custom modal component with the option to position it either center, left, or right; includes an optional close button and/or underlay
+  - RTE - A custom rich text editor using [Quill](https://quilljs.com/), similar in function to the native `textarea` element
+  - Select - A styled `select` element, normalized to look the same for every major browser
+  - Spinner - A spinning icon to indicate loading/pending state
+  - StatusIcon - An icon to represent the state of some promise, designed to be paired with the `usePromise` hook
+  - Text - A styled `span` element to quickly color some text using the current `theme`
+  - Textarea - A styled `textarea` element
+  - Tests

 - Extremely useful React hooks
   - `useAsyncExtendedState` - Same as `setState` but with an additional convenient `extendState` function and the ability to accept promises
     - State can be updated asynchronously, when the promise resolves or rejects